 - 714 OBJECTIVE PERSONALITY EVALUATION 4 credits Prerequisites: completion of 630 or 400/500, and 420/520, and 5600:645.
 Study of the devel-opment, administration, and interpretation of objective instruments for personality assess-ment (MMPI, CPI, MBTI, 16PF and selected additional inventories). - 715 RESEARCH DESIGN IN COUNSELING I 3 credits Prerequisite: doctoral standing or permission of the instructor.
-Study of research designs, eval-uation procedures, and review of current research. - 717 ISSUES OF DIVERSITY IN COUNSELING PSYCHOLOGY 4 credits Prerequisites: 630; one semester of practicum work.
-Critical examination and application of research and theory in counseling diverse populations, focusing on race/ethnicity, sex/gender, sexual orientation, age, disability, and spirituality. - 718 HISTORY AND SYSTEMS IN PSYCHOLOGY 2 credits Prerequisite: 630.
-Philosophical and scientific antecedents of psychology and details of the development of systematic viewpoints in the 19th and 20th centuries. - PSYCHOLOGY OF ADULTHOOD AND AGING 727 4 credits Prerequisite: graduate standing in psychology or permission of the instructor.
-Aspects of development, aging with emphasis on life-span methodology and research design including age-related changes in intelligence, personality sensation, perception, learning, memory, and socialization and intervention approaches. - 728 APPLIED COGNITIVE AGING PSYCHOLOGY: SOCIAL DEVELOPMENT 4 credits Prerequisites: 727, graduate standing in psychology, or permission of instructor.
+Study of research designs, eval-uation procedures, and review of current research. - ISSUES OF DIVERSITY IN COUNSELING PSYCHOLOGY 4 credits Prerequisites: 630; one semester of practicum work.
+Critical examination and application of research and theory in counseling diverse populations, focusing on race/ethnicity, sex/gender, sexual orientation, age, disability, and spirituality. - HISTORY AND SYSTEMS IN PSYCHOLOGY 2 credits Prerequisite: 630.
+Philosophical and scientific antecedents of psychology and details of the development of systematic viewpoints in the 19th and 20th centuries.

+PSYCHOLOGY OF ADULTHOOD AND AGING 727 4 credits Perequisite: graduate standing in psychology or in the collaborative program in counseling psychology or permission of the instructor.
+Aspects of development, aging with emphasis on life-span methodology and research design.
+Age-related changes in intelligence, personality sensation, perception, learning, memory, and socialization and intervention approaches.

+- 728 APPLIED COGNITIVE AGING PSYCHOLOGY: SOCIAL DEVELOPMENT Prerequisites: 727, graduate standing in psychology, or permission of instructor.
 Study of fac-tors influencing social development in the later years.
-Topics to be covered include: social support, life stress, well-being, health, caregiving, and other issues. - 731 APPLIED COGNITIVE AGING PSYCHOLOGY: INFORMATION PROCESSING 4 credits Perequisites: 727 graduate standing in psychology; or permission of instructor.
-Perception, learning, motivation, attention, and problem solving in adulthood and their effects on areas such as environmental design, mobility, independence, neuropsychological assessment, and skilled performance. - 732 APPLIED COGNITIVE AGING PSYCHOLOGY: HIGHER PROCESSES 4 credits Prerequisites: 727 graduate standing in psychology; or permission of instructor.
-Memory, com-prehension, decision processes, intelligence, and knowledge, and their relation to everyday functioning in areas such as dementia, communication, judgment, awareness, expertise, wisdom, and creativity.
+Topics to be covered include: social sup-port, life stress, well-being, health, caregiving, and other issues. - APPLIED COGNITIVE AGING PSYCHOLOGY: INFORMATION PROCESSING 4 credits Prerequisites: 727 graduate standing in psychology; or permission of instructor.
+Perception, learning, motivation, attention, and problem solving in adulthood and their effects on areas such as environmental design, mobility, independence, neuropsychological assessment, and skilled performance.

+APPLIED COGNITIVE AGING PSYCHOLOGY: HIGHER PROCESSES

+4 credits Prerequisites: 727 graduate standing in psychology; or permission of instructor.
+Memory, com-prehension, decision processes, intelligence, and knowledge, and their relation to everyday func-tioning in areas such as dementia, communication, judgment, awareness, expertise, wisdom, and creativity. and creativity.

-733 APPLIED COGNITIVE AGING PSYCHOLOGY: RESEARCH Prerequisites: 727, graduate standing in psychology, or permission of instructor.
-Intensive reading in selected content area; design and conduct of a complete research study.
+733 APPLIED COGNITIVE AGING PSYCHOLOGY: RESEARCH

+Prerequisites: 727, graduate standing in psychology, or permission of instructor.
+Intensive read-ing in selected content area; design and conduct of a complete research study.
 (May be repeated.)

-APPLIED COGNITIVE AGING PSYCHOLOGY: COGNITIVE NEUROPSYCHOLOGY 4 credits Prerequisite: 640 or instructor's permission.
-An advanced course that acquaints graduate students with the most recent literature in cognitive neuropsychology within the context of aging research.
+APPLIED COGNITIVE AGING PSYCHOLOGY: COGNITIVE NEUROPSYCHOLOGY 735

+4 credits Perequisite 640 or instructor's permission.
+An advanced course that acquaints graduate stu-dents with the most recent literature in cognitive neuropsychology within the context of aging research.

-APPLIED DEVELOPMENTAL PSYCHOLOGY
+738 APPLIED DEVELOPMENTAL PSYCHOLOGY

-Prerequisites: 727, graduate standing in psychology, or permission of instructor.
+4 credits Prerequisites: 727, graduate standing in psychology, or permission of instructor.
 Examination of methodologies, evaluation, child abuse, early intervention, day care, kibbutzim, social networks, subcultural variations, and hospice/dying.